5 Common Fears of Public Speaking (And How to Overcome Them)

 Our podcast co-hosts Grant and Erick break down these five fears at length here.

-Turning your fear of public speaking into strength.
+How to turn your fear of public speaking into strength

 As counter-intuitive as it might sound, you can turn your fears and insecurities about public speaking into great strengths.
 Fear around speaking is not necessarily a big scary phobia that needs a cure!
 Examining your fears and facing them can help you learn about yourself and your identity.